fritzhuie/asset-package-quickstart-guide/README.md

 ### Integrate the Unity Ads Asset Package

-Befet the build targets and enable Unity Ads in the Services Panel.
+First, set the build target to be either Android or iOS.

 1. Open your game project, or create a new Unity project.
 2. Select **Edit > Build Settings**, and set the platform to iOS or Android.